-- Design and implement intervention techniques according to clients' level of functioning and needs. - Use of clinical procedures, strategies, and assessment tools in order to make appropriate referrals as necessary. - Use of assistive technology in order to provide services to clients with communication disorders. - Provide guidance to general population about prevention of communication disorders. - Perform supervisory functions to include consulting services in various clinical settings. - Perform research work in the speech language pathology field which could be applied in the design and implementation of intervention programs with children and adults with communication and swallowing disorders.

-• Administer standardized and non-standardized tests and interpret their results in the assessment of children and adults with communication and swallowing disorders.
+- Design and implement intervention techniques according to clients' level of functioning and needs. - Use of clinical procedures, strategies, and assessment tools in order to make appropriate referrals as necessary. - Use of assistive technology in order to provide services to clients with communication disorders. - Guide general population about prevention of communication disorders. - Perform supervisory functions to include consulting services in various clinical settings. - Perform research work in the speech-language pathology field which could be applied in designing and implementing intervention programs with children and adults with communication and swallowing disorders. - Administer standardized and non-standardized tests and interpret their results in assessing children and adults with communication and swallowing disorders.